 In the Root Certificate section, either select Use self signed certificate or add your certificate by clicking the plus sign (+).
-The root certificate is used to intercept, proxy, and inspect the HTTP/S session.
-The Barracuda NG Firewall can then intercept the HTTP/S connections by presenting the client with a CA that was derived from this root CA.
+The root certificate is used to intercept, proxy, and inspect SSL-encrypted connections.
+For HTTPS, the Barracuda NextGen Firewall F-Series uses the root certificate to present the client with an SSL certificate derived from this root CA.

 In the Trusted Root Certificates table, you can extend the default set of trusted root certificates by clicking the plus sign (+).
-To view the Barracuda NG Firewall's certificate store, click the Show CA Certificates link.
+To view the F-Series Firewall's certificate store, click the Show CA Certificates link.

-- Select the Enable CRL Checks checkbox to automatically check for revoked CA certificates.
+- Select the Enable CRL Checks check box to automatically check for revoked certificates.